Snowflake DCM Projects — Extended capabilities (early access)

 CLI enhancements

 An early-access version of the Snowflake CLI includes improvements to several DCM Projects commands.
-To install it:
+Re-run the same command with --force occasionally to pick up the latest updates to the early-access build:

 uv tool install 'git+https://github.com/snowflakedb/snowflake-cli.git@dcm-early-access'